automl/CARP-S/docs/installation.md

 ```

 For some benchmarks, it might additionally be necessary to download data,
-such as the surrogate models, in order to run the benchmark.
+such as surrogate models, in order to run the benchmark.
 For example for YAHPO, you can
 download the surrogate benchmarks with
 ```bash
 mkdir data; cd data; git clone https://github.com/slds-lmu/yahpo_data